camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

   .execute();
 ```

-Migration is successful if all process instances can be restarted.
+Restart is successful if all process instances can be restarted.

 ### Asynchronous batch execution